-“Global expansion of MPAs without adequate investment in human and financial capacity is likely to lead to sub-optimal conservation outcomes”
+“Global expansion of MPAs without adequate investment in human and financial capacity will lead to sub-optimal conservation outcomes.”

 Finding effective solutions for protecting threatened marine biodiversity has become a global priority.
 In this context, marine protected areas (MPAs), which act as networks of biodiversity reservoirs, are keystones of marine conservation policies .
 MPAs that can guarantee effective protection can also provide considerable benefits to human populations through a variety of cascade effects.
 For example, MPAs can ensure a durable and dependable catch for fisheries (“spill-over effect”), playing a crucial role in subsistence or market economies.
 They can host recreational activities, thereby providing economic benefits to local communities through tourism, while being a source of well-being to people globally.
 Thus, MPAs should also be seen as an important tool for maintaining resilient coastal communities.